replydev/Quboscanner/README.md

 ## Usage

 Java 8+ is required to run the scanner.
+Linux VPS/Dedicated System is strongly recommended for the best results.

 To run it in GUI mode just double click it or run the binary in a terminal with no arguments.